jbfink/ltc2012/slides/one/01_intro.md

 # a note on DIY #
 .notes The rise of the hackerspace and the sort-of analagous rise of DH

-!SLIDE center full-page
+!SLIDE center
 ![img/IMG_20120228_142610a.jpg](img/IMG_20120228_142610a.jpg)

 .notes unlab with drumpad.

-!SLIDE center full-page
+!SLIDE center
 ![img/IMG_20120228_142621a.jpg](img/IMG_20120228_142621a.jpg)

 .notes unlab mame cabinet.

-!SLIDE center full-page
+!SLIDE center
 ![img/IMG_20120228_142658a.jpg](img/IMG_20120228_142658a.jpg)

 .notes unlab with canadian flag

-!SLIDE center full-page
+!SLIDE center
 ![img/50561808.jpg](img/50561808.jpg)

 .notes arduino